Adoption Agencies Near Me

 Adoptive parents sometimes get caught up in everything and forget to ask about the birth family’s experience as well.
 Don’t forget what a big role this expectant mom will have in your life and how important her care is.
 In today’s climate of open adoption, she will be in your life from now on.
 You want a good relationship.
 When you view agency websites and speak to them in person or on the phone, do they speak about birth mothers and birth families with respect?
 Do they make subtle comments that might suggest otherwise?
-You want to find an agency who cares just as much about birth mothers as they do about adoptive mothers.
-If your agency presents birth mothers with adoption information as well as parenting information, so that she can make the best choice for her and her baby, that is a good agency.
+You want to find an agency that cares just as much about birth mothers as they do about adoptive mothers.
+If your agency presents birth mothers with adoption information as well as parenting information so that they can make the best choice for themselves and their baby, that is a good agency.
 An agency should not coerce, but they should be there on her journey.

 You can find a state directory of agencies on Adoption.com.
 This is a great resource, but it is not exhaustive.
 Additionally, Adoption.com also has adoption guides for each state to give you a more detailed process of how adoption works state by state.

 If you’re interested in the foster care system, which has significantly lower costs, you may be matched with an older child.
-The aim of foster care is to keep the child in a safe place and attempt reunification with the birth family.
+Foster care aims to keep the child in a safe place and attempt reunification with the birth family.
 While you are fostering a child, if reunification with the birth family is deemed not possible, then that child will become available for adoption, and you can become their forever family.
 This timeline will vary but can be put in the “year or two” range.
 There are also children already legally free for adoption.
 This means they will not be reunified with their birth family and can be adopted right now.
 Within your state, you would need to contact the social services of your specific county.
 You can also check out Adoption.com’s photolisting page for waiting children.
-AdoptUSKids is also a great resource.

 While you can research to your heart’s content, it’s important to note that there will always be unknowns and aspects you cannot control.
 No matter which agency you choose, you are working with other people.
 People are complex.
 They can make mistakes.
 Agencies may make errors you have to fix.
 Expectant mothers can change their minds about placing the baby for adoption.
 Entering the adoption world means riding a roller coaster of unknowns.
 There will be bumps and turns.
 You have to stay committed and stay on top of your required paperwork.
 Advocate for yourself.
 Have the courage to leave an adoption agency if they aren’t showing enough birth mother support or have the courage to stay with an agency you believe in, even if it means a longer wait time.